nsol-nmsu/nest/README.md

 We do encourage using NetAnim to visualize the scenario output.
 Build instructions can be found in [https://www.nsnam.org/wiki/NetAnim_3.107](Link URL)

-To use our program, enter the imn2ns3 (or other name you gave the NEST directory) directory and run `make configure`.
+To use our program, enter the NEST directory and run `make configure`.

 ```
 #!terminal